 Police are allowed to, and do, lie during these investigations.
 For instance, if you ask the person on the other end of a chat if they are law enforcement, chances are they are not going to say yes.
 Additionally, the law does not require that the alleged victim be a minor; it can be an police officer posing as a minor.
 Arrests often take place when the person goes out to meet the alleged victim at a park or parking lot, but even in instances where the person never leaves home, officers can obtain internet service provider records to determine the identity or the location of the person engaged in the conversation and follow up with a subpoena that often leads to incriminating evidence and confessions.

-The message included with this article is fictional, but it is a conversation that we’ve seen hundreds of times.
 A police officer or other law enforcement agent gets on an app like Whisper, YikYak, and Kik or websites like Craigslist (back when personal ads were still allowed) and posts a message that baits responses.
 During these conversations, law enforcement will say they are some age under 17.
 (Note: If they say they are under 14, the punishment range doubles).
-Many of these conversations result in the suspect sending a photo of themselves to the law enforcement agent, which will later be used against the suspect.
+Many of these conversations result in the suspect sending photos of themselves to the law enforcement agent, which will later be used against the suspect.
 The conversations also often lead to a meet up – which is not necessary for the agents to prove their case – but they love intercepting individuals who agree to meet up.
 For those who don’t meet up, police will issue administrative subpoenas to get the IP addresses related to the accounts, usernames, or devices.

 When the online solicitation of a minor arrest occurs – be it at the intercept or based on an arrest warrant obtained months later – law enforcement is adept at pressuring individuals to the point their lives seem to be flashing before their eyes.
 These interrogations often lead to individuals confessing to crimes.
 A common police tactic is to suggest the individual sitting in front of them is a suspected pedophile who they believe has touched young children.
 That suggestion makes the person in the hot seat much more likely to say, “No!
 I never did that.
 The most I’ve ever done is chat.”
 Little does the suspect know that’s all law enforcement suspected.
 Confessions do not make prosecutors’ cases slam dunks in every situation, but they sure can make their jobs easier in many cases.